appsbuilder999/i18nstrings/README.md

    ```

 6. **Third-Party Library Support**: The in-app language switching implementation uses the open-source library [restring].
 For more usage methods, please refer to [restring](https://github.com/B3nedikt/restring).

+7. **Note**: The "online" translation language functionality within the application is facilitated through Google Translate, and it requires that the current network have access to Google Translate.
+This feature is intended solely for product testing, allowing for a swift preview of the application's appearance across different languages.
+For commercial usage, please transition to a translation engine that is licensed for commercial use, such as the Cloud Translation API.

 Through these steps, you can easily add multi-language support to your application, providing a better experience for global users.